ashwinvis/phd-thesis/chapter_00_4_results.md

 @LindborgMohanan2017
 </div>

-Another interesting feature of the toy model was revealad in
+Another interesting feature of the toy model is revealed in
 @fig:anticyclone-toy-model, a visualization of run 3 in @LindborgMohanan2017.
 This figure shows that coherent vortices, predominantly anticyclonic emerge during the course of the simulation.
+At time $t
-As shown in @fig:spatial_means, at time $t / \tau \approx 600$ vortical energy start to dominate over wave energy and immediately after this event, such anticyclones become visible.
+/ \tau \approx 600$ vortical energy start to dominate over wave energy and immediately after this, such anticyclones become visible.
 Although in Earth's atmosphere there is a dominance of cyclones, a noteworthy example of an anticyclone is the Great Red Spot in the planet Jupiter shown in @fig:red-spot.
-Moreover, cyclonic-anticyclonic asymmetry has been also studied in other shallow water simulations [@showman_numerical_2007;@Polvani1994] in which, anticyclones were observed to dominate over cyclones.
+Cyclonic-anticyclonic asymmetry has been also studied in other shallow water simulations [@showman_numerical_2007;@Polvani1994] in which, anticyclones were observed to dominate over cyclones.

-![Spatially averaged energy of run 3 in
-@LindborgMohanan2017](./imgs/fig_spatialmeans.eps){#fig:spatial_means
-width=70%}

 ![Spectral energy flux and third-order structure functions from a SWE simulation run W7 in